The Securities Litigation Review: France

 i Forms of action

-As a preliminary remark, even if French courts have admitted that all forms of market abuse (including insider trading)36 may result in damages for investors, all case law relating to the indemnification of investors until now has related to the dissemination of false or misleading information.
+As a preliminary remark, even if French courts have admitted that all forms of market abuse (including insider trading)38 may result in damages for investors, all case law relating to the indemnification of investors until now has related to the dissemination of false or misleading information.
 Consequently, we focus on that particular infringement in this section.

 Victims of market abuse have two main procedural routes to prove their case and seek indemnification.
 They may participate in the criminal proceeding and the Paris Criminal Court can rule on both the criminal conviction and the damages to be awarded to any person having incurred a loss directly resulting from the offence (see Section III, infra).Victims can also initiate civil action to recover damages, especially from the persons that were held responsible for an infringement by the AMF.

-It is too early to tell whether or not civil market abuse claims will be facilitated by the recent statutory provision allowing the AMF to transmit upon request its investigation report to a civil court before which an indemnification claim is pending.37 The AMF's investigation report may indeed allow investors to be indemnified by executives or third parties (or even the issuer itself) that were investigated but not fined by the AMF.
+It is still too early to tell whether or not civil market abuse claims will be facilitated by the statutory provision allowing the AMF to transmit upon request its investigation report to a civil court before which an indemnification claim is pending.39 The AMF's investigation report may indeed allow investors to be indemnified by executives or third parties (or even the issuer itself) that were investigated but not fined by the AMF.
 They could allege, for example, that the standard applicable to a breach of duty in a civil lawsuit is less stringent (mere negligence would suffice) than in a market abuse case (which requires violation, be it intentional or not, of applicable laws and regulations).

 Even without access to its investigation file, the consequences of the AMF's decisions can go beyond the persons fined for market abuse.
-For instance, a civil court ordered an issuer to indemnify investors because it resulted from a decision of the stock markets regulator that the issuer was in possession of (positive) material non-public information when making the (pessimistic) press release that had led the investors to sell their shares.38 In another case, plaintiffs have successfully claimed damages against several directors of the issuer even though only the CEO had been fined by the AMF.39
+For instance, a civil court ordered an issuer to indemnify investors because it resulted from a decision of the stock markets regulator that the issuer was in possession of (positive) material non-public information when making the (pessimistic) press release that had led the investors to sell their shares.40 In another case, plaintiffs have successfully claimed damages against several directors of the issuer even though only the CEO had been fined by the AMF.41

-If the infringement is attributable to the issuer, investors may initiate action against the issuer or its officers or directors, who can be held responsible for the infringement.
-The issuer itself may also seek to receive damages from its (former) management, either for its own direct loss (such as a reputational loss) or from the damages paid by the issuer to plaintiffs (recourse action);40 such an action may be initiated either by the issuer's (new) officers, or by its shareholders exercising a derivative action on behalf of the issuer.
+If the infringement is attributable to the issuer, investors may initiate action against the issuer or its officers or directors, who can under certain circumstances be held responsible for the infringement.
+The issuer itself may also seek to receive damages from its (former) management, either for its own direct loss (such as a reputational loss) or from the damages paid by the issuer to plaintiffs (recourse action);42 such an action may be initiated either by the issuer's (new) officers, or by its shareholders exercising a derivative action on behalf of the issuer.

 The dissemination of false or misleading information may also be attributable to persons other than the issuer or its officers, either because those persons were involved in, and have contributed to, the dissemination of false or misleading information by an issuer (such as auditors) or because they acted independently (analysts, journalists, bloggers or any other person).
 Investors in the affected securities and the issuer may seek to be indemnified by those persons.